 But while the NFL is a remarkably funded, highly respected, well-oiled machine, the same isn’t true for education.
 For decades, we have been stripping teachers of their professionalism, power, support, and respect.
-We can’t afford to have people contributing to the harmful and untrue narrative that education is broken because of teachers.
+Teachers are reporting being at an all-time low with morale.
+We can’t afford to have any voices contributing to the harmful and untrue narrative that teachers destroyed public education.

 I know the counterpoint here.

-“So we can’t have an opinion on anything we’re not an expert in?”
+“So we can’t have an opinion or give feedback on anything we’re not an expert in?”

-- Your willingness to listen to the people who do this work day in and day out.
+Your willingness to listen to the people who do this work day in and day out.
 Consider their perspective, experience, and expertise.
 Take a beat before you post that comment or fire off that email.

 It’s not just experience that put teachers in a position to make informed decisions in the classroom.
 There’s situational context.
 Pedagogy and best practices.
 School, district, state, and federal laws and protocol.
 Oh, and a whole classroom full of other children with distinct needs, personalities, and challenges.